chuckreporting/akka/akka-docs/rst/java/lambda-persistence.rst

 .. _Thundering herd problem: https://en.wikipedia.org/wiki/Thundering_herd_problem

-.. _safe-shutdown-lambda:
+.. _safe-shutdown-java:

 Safely shutting down persistent actors
 --------------------------------------

 Special care should be given when when shutting down persistent actors from the outside.
-With normal Actors it is often acceptable to use the special :ref:`PoisonPill <poison-pill-lambda>` message to signal to an Actor that it should stop itself once it receives this message – in fact this message is handled automatically by Akka, leaving the target actor no way to refuse stopping itself when given a poison pill.
+With normal Actors it is often acceptable to use the special :ref:`PoisonPill <poison-pill-java>` message to signal to an Actor that it should stop itself once it receives this message – in fact this message is handled automatically by Akka, leaving the target actor no way to refuse stopping itself when given a poison pill.